bashir-abdelwahed/habibilint/README.md

 ### Flake8

-Darglint can be used in conjunction with Flake8 as a plugin.
-The only setup necessary is to install Flake8 and Darglint in the same environment.
+Habibilint can be used in conjunction with Flake8 as a plugin.
+The only setup necessary is to install Flake8 and Habibilint in the same environment.
-Darglint will pull its configuration from Flake8.
+Habibilint will pull its configuration from Flake8.
 So, if you would like to lint Sphinx-style comments, then you should have `docstring_style=sphinx` in a Flake8 configuration file in the project directory.
-The settings would be entered under the flake8 configuration, not a separate configuration for Darglint.
+The settings would be entered under the flake8 configuration, not a separate configuration for Habibilint.
 E.g.:

 ```ini
 [flake8]